faithchan/guardianofthegalaxy/README.md

 * Allow storage of highscore
 * Instruction and gameover UI was created with modal pop up
 * Allows player to on/off audio as and when
-* For players that score highscore, they will be notified through the modal that they got a highscore
+* For players that score highscore, they will be notified through the modal that they have achieved highscore

 ## Difficulties
 * Getting the modal to pop up when timer hits zero, my placement of the function was not in desired sequence so the modal kept popping up at when the timer is at 1 second.